Introduction to Cayman Islands Companies

 Naming your Cayman Islands corporation requires being aware of the restrictions that come along with this process.
 Your corporation name needs to be unique and cannot be similar to the name of another corporation.
-Also, unless you have a license to do so a company can contain no wording that mentions royal patronage like “bank,” “insurance,” “trust,” “chartered,” “assurance,” “mutual fund,” “company management,” or “Chamber of Commerce” can be included in the name without a license to do so.
-Make sure to check if your name selections are both available and usable before starting your incorporation process.
+Also, unless you have a license to do so a company can contain no wording that mentions royal patronage like “bank,” “insurance,” “trust,” “chartered,” “assurance,” “mutual fund,” “company management,” or “Chamber of Commerce”.
+So, before starting your incorporation process, make sure to check that your name selections are both available and usable.

 Cayman Island Registered Agent and Registered Office

 In order to form a corporation in the Cayman Islands, here is what you need.
-You need a Cayman Islands registered agent and registered office which is automatically included with the service of forming the company.
+You need a Cayman Islands registered agent and registered office.
+We include these items automatically with the service of forming your company.
 This company has established tens of thousands of offshore companies since 1906.
 You can obtain information by using the telephone numbers or inquiry form on this page.

-To incorporate in the Cayman Islands, a minimum of one shareholder.
+To incorporate in the Cayman Islands, you need a minimum of one shareholder.
 This can be a person or another company or trust.